Best Bed Frames for a Sleep Number Mattress (Complete Buyer Guide)

 Floyd offers an entire lineup of easy assembly bedroom furniture and is quickly becoming one of the most popular online furniture companies in the industry.
 This bed is sturdy and solid and is meant to hold up for years to come.
 While the bed is low to the ground, this does not mean it lacks storage space.
 Floyd offers under bed drawers that you can add on to your bed frame purchase for storing clothes or misc items.

 What Customers love: Simple minimalist design.
 Easy snap together assembly, zero tools required.

 What our testers are saying:

 This Sturdy platform foundation comes from the trusted Bedtek brand.
-The foundation has metal slats and does NOT require a box spring, meaning you can put your mattress directly on it.
+This frame does NOT require a box spring, meaning you can put your mattress directly on it.
 The slats run in two different directions with minimal gaps, making it perfect for supporting a Sleep Number mattress.
-Not only does it hold over 1,000lbs, it also has 15″ of storage room underneath and comes with headboard brackets to attach any standard headboard.
+Not only does it hold 3,000lbs, it also has 15″ of storage room underneath.
+It is used with sleep numbers in a variety of commercial businesses due to its durability and quiet squeak-free design.
 Assembly is a breeze, not tools are required and it can be setup in only a minute or two.

 What Customers love: Affordably priced.
 Ultra sturdy.
 No squeaking or movement.
 Storage room underneath.
 No tools required.

 3. The Adjustable Base by Puffy